perslab/depict/README.md

   * `plink_binary = <path to PLINK on your system>`
 2. Download the latest precomputed collection of nearest gene and gene to SNP mappings
   * [LD r2 0.5 locus collection (1KG Project Phase 1 data)](http://www.broadinstitute.org/mpg/depict/depict_download/collections/ld0.5_collection_depict_150302.txt.gz)
-3. Copy the file to
+3. Copy the collection to
-  * `DEPICT-example/data/`
+  * `cp ld0.5_collection_depict_150302.txt.gz DEPICT-example/data/`
 3. Specify the path to the new collection file:
   * `collection_file = "%s/data/ld0.5_collection_depict_150302.txt.gz"%depict_path`
-4. Tell DEPICT to clump the LDL cholesterol summary statistics and construct loci
+4. Specify in `depict.py` that you would like to clump the LDL cholesterol summary statistics and construct the DEPICT locus file
   * `step_write_plink_output = True`
   * `step_run_plink = True`
   * `step_construct_depict_loci = True`